hawkinsw/quic-wg-wiki/QPACK-Offline-Interop.md

 The encoder and decoder must use the same parameters in order to be interoperable.
 The parameters are:

-1. Dynamic Table Size - the size (in bytes) of the shared dynamic table
+1. Maximum Dynamic Table Capacity - the maximum allowed capacity of the shared dynamic table in bytes
 2. Max blocked streams - maximum number of blocked streams that the decoder allows
 3. Acknowledgement Mode - immediate(1) or none(0)

+For historical reasons, the initial dynamic table capacity is the maximum dynamic table capacity.

 ## Encoder Output / Decoder Input